Seiten

 When does an H-1B lottery take place?

-At the end of the registration period, the U.S. Citizenship and Immigration Services (USCIS) checks how many online applications have been received.
+At the end of the registration period, the U.S. Citizenship and Immigration Services (USCIS) checks how many valid online applications have been received.

 To decide how many petitions to select, USCIS relies on data from previous years (e.g., expected rate of H-1B petitions filed by selected petitioners or beneficiaries).
 If the number of participants is less than the number of H-1B visas available each year, all valid H-1B registrations will be selected.